experientials/ziloo/Hardware/919-smiley/919-MODULE.md

 It contains a MEMSIC mCube MC6470 3D movement sensor with a gyroscope and accelerometer, which is managed by the Stem MCU on the T-USB board.
 It communicates with the Stem MCU via the Stem I2C bus, and the SoM i.MX 8 via the SYS I2C.
-It exposes system control signals via the SYS I2C GPIO Expander 0.
+It exposes system control signals via the SYS I2C GPIO Expander 0 and 4.

 Connectors are present to support attachment of two camera modules.